PinkLucy/AnilistListConverter/README.md

 After that you simply select if you want to convert Anime to Manga or Manga to Anime

-Then select the range (Only Planned or All) & click the Start button.

 Now you see your list get converted, with a progress bar and everything.

-Should the app not be able to find a entry as Anime or Manga, it will get displayed afterwards as a List.
+Should the app not be able to find e.g. an Manga not in Anime form, it will get deleted from the Manga List.